white-poto/async-http-php/README.md

 Description
 -----------------
-If you want to use ssl or something else when you request a website, you can just realize a task class and extends the AbstractTask class.
+- If you want to use ssl or something else when you request a website, you can just realize a task class and extends the AbstractTask class.
-And you can register a handler use Task object, when the response is usable the Async class will call the handler to handle the response.
+- You can register a handler use Task object, when the response is usable the Async class will call the handler to handle the response.
-It will also return the response which is not handled by the handler.
+- It will also return the response which is not handled by the handler.

-The longer the requests execute, the more time it will save.
+- The longer the requests execute, the more time it will save.

 example code:
 ```php